 A specific area or branch of an academic field.

 A restriction on the subject area in which courses of study may be entered.

 The official term for studying a specific subject.

 A standardised English language test accepted worldwide as proof of English proficiency.

 A standardised test that assesses and serves as proof of qualification for university studies.

 A standardised test of German language proficiency: Test of German as a second language

 The main administrative centre of a town or municipality.

 All courses of study leading up to the first university degree.

-An exam in addition to the school leaving certificate, taken in order to qualify for studying at a university.
+An exam taken in addition to the school leaving certificate to qualify you to study at a university.